lulizou/lulizou.github.io/_pages/about.md

   - /about.html
 ---

 I am currently a Senior Scientist at Genentech.
-Previously, I was biostatistics PhD student and NSF GRFP fellow at Harvard advised by [Martin Aryee](https://www.aryeelab.org/) and [Rafael Irizarry](http://rafalab.dfci.harvard.edu/).
+Previously, I was a biostatistics
+PhD student and NSF GRFP fellow at Harvard advised by [Martin Aryee](https://www.aryeelab.org/) and [Rafael Irizarry](http://rafalab.dfci.harvard.edu/).
 My research focused on the development of